ConstantinT/Lantern/README.md

 Lantern 0.0.1-alpha

-  nonce         Request a nonce from Azure.

-  cookie        Create a PRT Cookie for further usage or your browser

-  token         Play with Azure Tokens

-  device        Join a device to Azure
+  p2pcert       Ask for a P2P Certificate.

-  devicekeys    Play with Device Keys - Ask for PRT and SessionKey for a certificate
+  nonce         Request a nonce from Azure. cookie        Create a PRT Cookie for further usage or your browser. token         Play with Azure Tokens. mdm           Do things with Intune like joining a device devicekeys    Play with Device Keys - Ask for PRT and SessionKey for a
+                certificate.

-  help          Display more information on a specific command.

-  version       Display version information.
+  utils         Some arbitrary usefull functions. help          Display more information on a specific command. version       Display version information.

 ```